 Bogdanovic scores 33 as Jazz take down Grizzlies

 Jonas Valanciunas had 22 points and 17 rebounds for Memphis, which lost its sixth straight game.
-Brandon Clarke added 13 points while Dillon Brooks and Ja Morant scored 11 apiece for the Grizzlies, who made 12 turnovers.
-Utah's Mike Conley struggled for the second time in Memphis this season and is 8-of-32 shooting in the two contests.
-He had eight points on 3-of-13 shooting on Friday.
+Brandon Clarke added 13 points while Dillon Brooks and Ja Morant scored 11 apiece for the Grizzlies, who committed 12 turnovers.
+Utah's Mike Conley struggled for the second time in Memphis this season, hitting 3 of 13 shots for eight points Friday to make him 8-for-32 in the two games in his former home arena.

 Conley, who spent 12 seasons with the Grizzlies before being traded to Utah in the offseason, scored 15 points on 5-of-19 shooting in his first trip back to Memphis on Nov.
 15. Bogdanovic made 12 of 20 field-goal attempts while recording his second straight 30-point effort and fourth of the season.
 His shooting stroke was needed with Utah shooting just 40 percent from the field and making 12 of 35 3-point attempts.